taixingbi/coding-test/frontend.react.md

 #### 10. What are the different lifecycle methods in React?
 Uncontrolled Components | controlled Components
 ------------ | -------------
-form data is handled by a React component | orm data is handled by the DOM itself
+form data is handled by a React component | form data is handled by the DOM itself

 #### 10. What are the different lifecycle methods in React?